 As a knowledge center, the Airborne Museum tells the story of the Battle of Arnhem.
-It is a clear and qualitative total concept developed from a multi-perspective.
-One of the museum’s important goals is to make the story of the Battle of Arnhem personal and tangible.
+It is a clear and qualitative total concept, developed from a multi-perspective.
+One of the main goals of the museum is to make the story of the Battle of Arnhem personal and tangible.

-Airborne Museum Hartenstein is a center for remembrance, a place where national and international visitors can reflect on the Battle of Arnhem and on the important role of this battle in World War II.
+Airborne Museum Hartenstein is a center for commemoration, a place where national and international visitors can learn more about the battle of Arnhem and the important role of this battle in the Second World War.

-Near the Airborne Museum you can find the WW2 war cemetery with graves of mostly young souldiers who gave their lives for our freedom.
-A must visit while in Oosterbeek.
+Near the Airborne Museum you will find the WWII war cemetery with graves of mostly young soldiers who gave their lives for our freedom.

-With its phenomenal view of the world-famous John Frost Bridge, Airborne at the Bridge tells its visitors the personal stories of the British lieutenant John Grayburn, the German Hauptsturmführer Viktor Eberhard Gräbner and the Dutch captain Jacob Groenewoud who fought and died here during the Battle of Arnhem in September 1944.
+With the phenomenal view of the world famous John Frost Bridge, museum Airborne at the Bridge tells its visitors the personal stories of British Lieutenant John Grayburn, German Hauptsturmführer Viktor Eberhard Gräbner and Dutch Captain Jacob Groenewoud who fought and died here during the battle of Arnhem in Sep 1944.

-Airborne at the Bridge is free for all visitors.
-You can also buy a discount ticket here to the Airborne Museum ‘Hartenstein’ in Oosterbeek.
+Airborne at the Bridge is free to visit.
+You can also buy a discount card for the Airborne Museum ‘Hartenstein’ in Oosterbeek here too.